-The Airport Director has overall responsibility for the safety and security of aviation services provided by Ports of Jersey Limited.
+The Airport Director has overall accountability for the safety and security of aviation services provided by Ports of Jersey Limited.

-Is responsible to the Chief Executive Officer and the Airport Authority Board for the safe management of operational aviation services and systems planned, provided and operated by Ports of Jersey Limited within Channel Island Airspace, empowered within Jersey Law to either 'make safe' or 'shut down' the Aviation Operation in the event that it is determined to be unsafe.
+He is accountable to the Chief Executive Officer and the Harbour and Airport Authority Committee for the safe management of operational aviation services and systems planned, provided and operated by Ports of Jersey Limited within Channel Island Airspace, empowered within Jersey Law to either 'make safe' or 'shut down' the Aviation Operation in the event that it is determined to be unsafe.

-Responsible for the overall co-ordination and strategic management of all Aviation Operational Departments of Ports of Jersey Limited.
+The APD is responsible for the overall co-ordination and strategic management of all Aviation Operational Departments of Ports of Jersey Limited.